CalebBell/fluids/README.rst

 While the routines in Fluids are normally quite fast and as efficiently coded as possible, depending on the application there can still be a need for further speed.
 PyPy provides a substantial speed boost of 6-12 times for most methods.
-It is the author's preferred accelerator.
 Fluids also supports Numba, a powerful accelerator that works well with NumPy.
+The Numba interface to fluids also makes it easy to multithread execution as well, avoiding Python GIL issue.

 Fluids runs on all operating systems which support Python, is quick to install, and is free of charge.
 Fluids is designed to